GlacioHack/geoutils/doc/source/benchmarking_profiling.md

+---
+file_format: mystnb
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+kernelspec:
+  display_name: geoutils-env
+  language: python
+  name: geoutils
+---
+(profiling)=
 # Profiling

-GeoUtils has a built-in profiling tool, that can be used to provide more insight on the memory and time use of a function if needed.
+GeoUtils has a built-in profiling tool to measure the time and memory used by a function on your own data and hardware.
+The same measurements support the controlled comparisons presented in {ref}`benchmarking-performance`.
 ```{warning}
 The profiling functionalities rely on [psutil](https://psutil.readthedocs.io/en/latest/) and [plotly](https://plotly.com/), which can be installed manually or using Geoutils development dependencies.
 ```